Lebanon–Saudi Arabia relations: Economic relations and financial aids

 In 2001 and 2002, Saudi Arabia pledge to pay $700m in aid, during the Paris II conference to achieve Lebanon's economic development.
-The remittances from Lebanese expats in the Gulf countries accounted for 10–15% of their country’s GDP from 1990 to 2004.
+The remittances from Lebanese expats in the Gulf countries accounted for 10–15% of their country's GDP from 1990 to 2004.

 Following the 2006 Lebanon War, Saudi Arabia and Kuwait deposited $1.5b into Lebanon's central bank to support the Lebanese pound.
 A year later, Riyadh pledged $1b in aid to Lebanon, during a donor meeting chaired by French President Jacques Chirac.
 Moreover, Saudi Arabia, Kuwait and the United Arab Emirates had accounted 76% of the foreign direct investment projects in Lebanon from 2003 to 2015.

 In April 2021, Saudi Arabia banned the Lebanese fruit and vegetable imports to Saudi Arabia due to the drug smuggling and after 5.3m captagon pills were found in pomegranates, until receiving guarantees from Lebanon to stop the smuggles.
 Then the Lebanese authorities said that they are putting huge efforts to fight drug smuggling and are ready to cooperate in this issue and called for "more cooperation" between Lebanon and Saudi Arabia.
 However, Arabian Peninsula states import 55% of Lebanese fruit and vegetable export, which is worth between $20m and $34m annually.

 2025

-On March 2025 Lebanese President Joseph Aoun visited Riyadh in a significant step to strengthen Lebanese-Saudi relations, address political challenges, and thank Crown Prince Mohammed bin Salman for his role in resolving Lebanon’s presidential vacancy.
+In March 2025 Lebanese President Joseph Aoun visited Riyadh in a significant step to strengthen Lebanese-Saudi relations, address political challenges, and thank Crown Prince Mohammed bin Salman for his role in resolving Lebanon's presidential vacancy.
 By making Saudi Arabia his first international destination, Aoun highlights the importance of bilateral ties and seeks to enhance economic collaboration.
 This visit reaffirms the historic partnership between the two nations, dating back to King Abdulaziz’s era, and aims to foster regional stability, economic growth, and cooperative foreign policy initiatives.
 Foreign Minister Youssef Rajji accompanyied him on the trip, while Lebanese Ambassador to Saudi Arabia, Dr. Fawzi Kabbara, joined the delegation upon their arrival in Riyadh.